sanger-pathogens/PathPipeConfTools/README.md

 Tests require:
 - mock

-pathpipeconftools has been tested on Ubuntu 12.04 with python 2.7.3
+path_pipe_conf_tools has been tested on Ubuntu 12.04 with python 2.7.3